 Joining Delta Sigma Phi is an exciting time in your son’s life.
 But as parents, we understand that you probably have questions about your son’s membership, so we want you to know a little bit about our Fraternity.

 First, fraternity membership is meant to complement, not detract from academic performance.
 For more than a decade, we have been fulfilling our mission of Building Better Men.
-We aim to develop men who lead with Courage, Act with passion and commit to Excellence.

 In Delta Sig, your son will have the opportunity to: